 Most current practices do not return “incidental findings”

 First and foremost, it is quite legitimate to ask: “Should users of biobanks bare responsibilities to inform medical information of IF to participants?”
 The debate has spanned this issue from recommending limited disclosure all requested information through clinical/medical research.5 When an informed consent is a broad consent, the consent has been obtained for unspecified future research.
 Participants have no way of knowing whether their biospecimens have been released or tested.
-6 Thus, it is difficult to use their rights to request relevant information.
-Practically, in fact, most of the European and U.S. human biobanks are currently do not return any research results, including incidental findings; however, to date, the trend is changing.3,7 For example, in All of Us or the UK Biobank imaging pilot project already started to offer feedbacks of IF will involving re-identification and re-contact of a participant in an existing anonymous state.* However, the procedure of returning IF will result in increasing cost of research budget; thus, it makes users less interested in the return of IF.
-The aim of biobanks is to promote health and wellbeing at no individual cost or risk.23 Thus, if a delayed treatment of a participant is caused by the policies of non-return of IF, it will undermine the public’s trust and support on “why set up a biobank?"
-In turn, it will also affect the willingness of participants to provide biospecimens to a biobank.8 In fact, regardless of whether the result of IF is positive or negative, a study showed that most people were still willing to know relevant personal health information.9 Therefore, it is imperative and ethical that there should be a more feasible procedure and arrangements for returning IF.3 The current discussion of this issue on the change of perspectives on “establishing standards for assessing the return of IF” and “arranging appropriate feedback procedures of IF”, instead of arguing whether to inform or not.
+6 Thus, it is difficult to exercise their rights to request relevant information.
+In fact, most European and U.S. human biobanks currently do not return any research results, including incidental findings; however, this trend is changing.3,7 For example, in All of Us, the UK Biobank imaging pilot project has already started to offer feedbacks of IF, and will involve re-identification and re-contact of participants in an existing anonymous state.* However, the procedure of returning IF will result in an increased cost of research budgets; thus, it makes users less interested in the return of IF.
+The aim of biobanks is to promote health and wellbeing at no individual cost or risk.23 Thus, if a delayed treatment of a participant is caused by the policies of non-return of IF, it will undermine the public’s trust in these institutions and and will lose public support on the question: “why set up a biobank?"
+In turn, it will also affect the willingness of participants to provide biospecimens to a biobank.8 In fact, regardless of whether the result of IF is positive or negative, a study showed that most people were still willing to know relevant personal health information.9 Therefore, it is imperative and ethical that there are feasible procedures and arrangements associated with returning IF.3 The current discussion of this issue usually revolves around “establishing standards for assessing the return of IF” and “arranging appropriate feedback procedures of IF”, rather than addressing the issue of whether to inform or not.

 Conditions of returning “incidental findings”

-Based on limited obligations of users for returning IFs, the following three conditions, as the current cumulative consensus, should be followed: (1) returning IF must be made based on validity; (2) returning IF must be established for a substantial risk; and (3) returning IF must be expected to be clinical significance and actionable meanings to a serious health of participants.10-12 However, three issues as follows are still worth discussing.3
+Based on the limited obligations of users for returning IFs, the following three conditions, as the current cumulative consensus, should be followed: (1) decisions associated with returning IF must be made based on validity; (2) procedures for returning IF must be established for a substantial risk; and (3) returning IF must be expected to be of clinical significance and actionable meanings to a serious health of participants.10-12 However, these three issues are still worth discussing.3

-First of all, full compliance with ethical, legal, and social implications in the informed consent is not always justified.24 In the informed consent; thus, “agree to be informed IF in advance” might constitute an ethical issue, with respect to the autonomy of participants.1 However, when all of the above-mentioned three conditions are fulfilled, it represents that users has already fallen into an ethnical risk of practice before validation of the findings.
+First of all, full compliance with ethical, legal, and social implications in informed consent is not always justified.24 In the informed consent; thus, “agree to be informed IF in advance” might constitute an ethical issue, with respect to the autonomy of participants.1 However, even when all of the three above-mentioned conditions are fulfilled, it means that users has already fallen into an ethnical risk of practice before validation of the findings.
 The ethical principles, such as “beneficence”, “reciprocity” and “respect for persons”, constitute a strong ethical responsibility and obligation for users to return IFs.
-The nature of these ethical principles does not establish in consolidating autonomy of participants, but accomplish the obligation of users on returning IFs.
-Therefore, it would definitely a right thing to do for users of biobanks to fulfill their ethical obligations to inform IF to participants.12
+The nature of these ethical principles do not establish in consolidating autonomy of participants, but accomplish the obligation of users on returning IFs.
+Therefore, it would definitely be the right thing to do for users of biobanks to fulfill their ethical obligations to inform IF to participants.12